Many individuals become nonsmokers every day without

 create a negative mood state in which you visualize the harmful and disgusting

 effects of the unwanted behavior.
-For example,
+Instead

-your fingers and teeth; notice your shortness of breath and coughing; visualize
+fingers and teeth; notice your shortness of breath and coughing; visualize

 Third,